ucb-stat133/stat133-fall-2017/hws/up01-markdown.md

 Warm-Up 01 - Stat 133, Fall 2017
 ================

+**Due date:** Saturday Sep-09, 2017 (before midnight)

 The purpose of this assignment is to work with an `Rmd` file and practice writing content using markdown syntax.

 You will be using R markdown files, aka `Rmd` files, throughout the rest of the course.
 So the sooner you get familiar with the markdown syntax, the better.
 Hopefully, after finishing the course, you will ditch (or at least minimize the use of) office-like software and switch to a combination of markdown file(s)---with R or other compatible software---to make your assignments or prepare any other type of document.

-Although this HW is a dummy assignment, please take it as an inexpensive opportunity to tackle any logistic problems, and make sure R, RStudio, bCourses, Git, Github, and your computer work nicely---without being penalized.
+Although this HW is a *dummy* assignment (i.e. it won't count towards your final grade), please take it as an inexpensive opportunity to tackle any logistic problems, and make sure R, RStudio, bCourses, and your computer work nicely---without being penalized.
+Later on you will also include version control tools such as Git and Github.

 Here are some useful resources that you can consult to complete this assignment: